1970s energy crisis: Recession

-The U.S. reported a negative economic growth during the period concerning the 1970s and it remained weak till the 1980s as the post World War II economic boom drew to a close.
-But it was a different type of recession as it was a scenario of stagflation which is a rare economic consequence.
+The U.S. reported negative economic growth during the 1970s and remained weak till the 1980s as the post World War II economic boom drew to a close.

 Other causes that contributed to the recession included the Vietnam War, which turned out costly for the United States and the fall of the Bretton Woods system.
 The emergence of newly industrialized countries rose competition in the metal industry, triggering a steel crisis, where industrial core areas in North America and Europe were forced to re-structure.
 The 1973–1974 stock market crash made the recession evident.

-According to the National Bureau of Economic Research, the U.S. economy slid into a recession during the period of 1973–75.
+According to the National Bureau of Economic Research, the U.S. economy slid into a recession in 1973–75.
 Inflation levels remained high even when an economic expansion took place afterwards.

 During this recession, the Gross Domestic Product of the United States fell 3.2%.
 Although the recession ended in March 1975, the unemployment rate did not peak for several months.
 In May 1975, the rate reached its height for the cycle of 9%.

 The recession also lasted from 1973 to 1975 in the United Kingdom.
 The GDP declined by 3.9% or 3.37% depending on the source.
 It took 14 quarters for the UK's GDP to recover to that at the start of recession.